jothms/portfolio-website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Joseph Thomas Thekkekara is a recent graduate in Master of Science in Power Engineering from Technical University of Munich with a strong background in Electrical Engineering specializing in Embedded Electronics.
 Excellent team player and a skillful leader with excellent communication and presentation skills gained through numerous hackathons and projects.
 Maker, Hacker and a humble nerd.
-Linux enthusiast and loves doing Linux ricing and automation!
+Linux enthusiast and loves doing Linux ricing and automation! ehjrfhw fej whfejw kfjkwh fjjwkk fdwkj fdkwj dfkwd fkwdf jkw dfjw fkwfkjfkwj fdjk fkjwfkwj fjwf kwhfkj wf jkw

 {{< icon name="download" pack="fas" >}} Please download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.